Shinechaote/Sudoku-Solver/README.md

 # Sudoku Solver
-An app which uses js to implement Crook's Algorithm
+An app which uses JavaScript to implement Crook's Algorithm